Skip to content

 In contrast, escaping the crowds is far easier in Canyonlands National Park.
 By moving beyond the main overlooks in Island in the Sky and venturing into the wilderness of The Needles or The Maze districts, you can easily find solitude.

-💵 Entry Fees: Arches vs Canyonlands
+๐Ÿ’ต Entry Fees: Arches vs Canyonlands

 The entry fees for Arches and Canyonlands are essentially the same, with both parks charging a standard $30 per vehicle for a seven-day pass (or accepting the America the Beautiful Pass).
-However, during peak seasons, Arches National Park requires visitors to pay an additional $2 for a separate timed-entry reservation permit to access the park between the hours of 7 AM and 4 PM.
-Visitors can enter the park before 7am to avoid the timed-entry reservations.
+Previously, Arches charged a $2 fee to reserve a timed entry during the parkโ€™s popular season, but has since done away with it in 2026.

 Balanced Rock Trail in Arches National Park.